 The world of certification and eco-labeling remains a confounding one.
 Scores of certifications overlap, compete, and sometimes contradict one another.
 Eco-labels often do the same.
 Figuring out how they work, what they cover, who operates them, and how robust their standards are can be a time-consuming, and sometimes nigh-on-impossible task.

-SeafoodSource’s Seafood Certifications Guide answers these questions, and more.
-This guide is designed to be a comprehensive encyclopedia of seafood ratings systems, certifications, and eco-labels that touch the world of seafood.
+SeafoodSource’s updated 2020 Seafood Certifications Guide answers these questions, and more.
+Much like its now-retired 2019 predecessor, this guide is designed to be a comprehensive encyclopedia of seafood ratings systems, certifications, and eco-labels that touch the world of seafood.
 SeafoodSource has identified and categorized all the certifications and eco-labels that are most relevant to the seafood industry, and has then gone further by defining how they apply to the industry, and even illustrating which companies are using them and how.

 While comprehensive, the 2020 Seafood Certifications Guide is also meant to be functional.
 With an exacting critical eye, SeafoodSource has culled each entry down to the bare essentials, providing readers only the information they need and nothing extraneous.
 The goal was to create a flipbook that can be used as a quick-reference guide for those who have to know one certification from another, speedily and easily.